 Last semester, we raised over $10,000 at KD Quesadillas.
 Eighty percent of the money we raise goes to Cedars, while the other 20 percent goes to Prevent Child Abuse America.
 Kappa Delta makes a huge difference in these two organizations and supports their efforts.
 Our members are proud to support such an important and crucial cause.

 Philanthropy is a large part of our sisterhood.
 Several of our members go above and beyond just our philanthropies, they participate in numerous community volunteering events as well.
 It’s one of our five areas of chapter excellence, and we all believe volunteering is an essential part to developing and growing throughout our college experience.

--Malarie Humble, Vice President-Community Service
+-Ainsley Smith, Vice President-Community Service